Tijuana River Valley pollution

 Regional Housing Needs Assessment

 The council authorized funds to hire the firm of Kimley-Horn to develop a general plan housing element, which is mandated by the state and must be updated every eight years to demonstrate how the city plans to meet existing and projected housing needs, including housing affordable to seniors, families, workers, and disadvantaged populations.
-The city’s current Housing Element will expire in 2021 and an updated 2021-2029 plan will include strategies for the Regional Housing Needs Allocation (RHNA).
+The city’s current Housing Element will expire in 2021 and an updated 2021-2029 plan will include strategies for the Regional Housing Needs Assessment (RHNA).
 The proposed unrealistic 2000 percent increase of RHNA numbers for Coronado from 50 to 1001 by SANDAG has been well documented and is being fought at both the county and state levels.